pouriyajamshidi/darker-text/README.md

 # Darker Text For YouTube

-This extension reduces eye-strain by decreasing the sharpness of the white text on YouTube when using dark theme.
+This extension reduces eye-strain by decreasing the sharpness of the white text on YouTube when using dark theme as well as increasing the font size of the comments by one.

 ## NOTE